banrod/unit/workstation/notes/facilitation-assessment.md

 - Registry integrity now has a static validator and smoke graph coverage, but validator output still reports missing class mappings that need remediation before strict gating is viable.
+- Benchmarking currently tracks latency only; memory footprint still needs to be captured for a fuller facilitation picture.

 ## Opportunities